Maria Adams, Credit Cards Moderator

 To transfer points to one of Chase Sapphire Reserve’s airline partners, log in to the Chase Ultimate Rewards site, click “Use Points” and select “Transfer to travel partners.”
 Then click on the loyalty program you want to use, enter your membership information and choose an amount to transfer.
 Lastly, double-check everything because all transfers are final.

 In addition to its airline partners, Chase lets you transfer points to the loyalty programs of three different hotel chains.
-And remember that you’re not limited to booking flights with official Chase Sapphire Reserve airline partners.
-You’ll earn 3 points per $1 spent on airfare on any airline when you charge it to your Chase Sapphire Reserve card or 1 - 10 points per $1 spent when you book through Chase.
-And your $300 annual travel credit can cover any type of airfare, too.
+Also, remember that you’re not limited to booking flights with official Chase Sapphire Reserve airline partners.
+You’ll earn 4 points per $1 spent on airfare booked directly with any airline when you charge it to your Chase Sapphire Reserve card or 8 points per $1 spent when you book through Chase Travel.
+Plus, your $300 annual travel credit will cover any type of airfare, too.

 Tom Pytre, Member